mattcarlotta/snackables-next/README.md

 PORT=3000
 ```

-snackables will parse the files and extract the Envs in the order of how they were defined in `paths`.
+snackables-next will parse the files and extract the Envs in the order of how they were defined in `paths`.
 In the example above, the `DB_PASS` variable within `.env.base` would be overidden by `.env.dev` because `.env.dev` file was imported last and, as a result, its `DB_PASS` will be assigned to `process.env`.

 Envs that are **pre-set** or become **defined** within `process.env` **WILL NOT be overidden**.
 No exceptions.